-- Collaborative working with other agencies, such as GPs and district nurses, had ensured effective care and improved people's quality of life.
-A health professional told us, "They feedback any problems they are encountering with care needs and their notes, care plans and risk assessments are accurate and up to date." - Staff spoke knowledgeably about people's health needs and records showed they had been proactive in seeking guidance and support from health professionals.
+• Collaborative working with other agencies, such as GPs and district nurses, had ensured effective care and improved people's quality of life.

+• Staff spoke knowledgeably about people's health needs and records showed they had been proactive in seeking guidance and support from health professionals.